geokai/mqtt-cpu_test/README.md

-# CPU & RAM Preformance of RaspberryPi
+## CPU & RAM Preformance of RaspberryPi

-First mqtt publish/subscribe project reporting the cpu and ram memory percentage usage of my model B RaspberryPi.
+First mqtt publish/subscribe project reporting the cpu and ram memory percentage usage of my RaspberryPi.

 This python script was originally taken directly from the Thingspeak.com MQTT tutorial with little alteration.